Los Angeles Tool Company of New York

 The Palmer Brothers Company operated in Meadville, Pennsylvania and is currently known

-It was apparently founded as the Palmer Brothers Tool & Forging Company
+The company was founded as the Palmer Brothers Tool & Forging Company and was in operation before 1940,

 based on online references.